 After a quiet, in-between sort of day, we participated in the most important Mass of the year - The Easter Vigil.
 This is full of symbolism and scripture, sights, sounds and smells.

-everyone gathered around a small fire outside the Church.
+It begins with everyone gathered around a small fire outside the Church.
 All are given unlit candles and the priests, brothers and altar boys arrive and we begin with the blessing of the Paschal candle.

 This candle is lit and we proceed towards the darkened church led by the words, "The Light of Christ" and response, "Thanks be to God".
 At the entrance we light our small candles from the Paschal Candle and the darkness recedes with all of our lights, effectively demonstrating the power of all the members of the church working together.